 See: SharePoint Framework

-Instead of being stuck on whatever version your SPFx project was originally created with, it’s possible and sometimes required to upgrade it afterwards to gain access to newer functionalities like integration with Microsoft Teams.
-This process, to me, is comparable to updating the .NET Framework version in your classic web application projects – while it’s sometimes a matter of simple configuration change and a rebuild, most of the time there’s a bunch of steps included and not all of them might be obvious or anywhere…Continue reading How to update your SPFx webpart to a new version of SharePoint Framework
+Instead of being stuck on whatever version your SPFx project was originally created with, it’s possible and sometimes required to upgrade it afterward to gain access to newer functionalities like integration with Microsoft Teams.
+This process, to me, is comparable to updating the .NET Framework version in your classic web application projects – while it’s sometimes a matter of simple configuration change and a rebuild, most of the time there…Continue reading How to update SharePoint Framework for an SPFx webpart?

 This post describes the typical reasons why might encounter the following error, and the ways I’ve found to fix them: “Failed to load component.
-Original error: ***Failed to load path dependency ContosoSPFxWebPartLocalization from component [guid] (ContosoSPFxWebPart)” The error typically looks something like in the screenshot below: Problem This error can be thrown for a lot of different reasons.
-I’m trying to describe the variants I’ve run into and their fixes below.
-But first, let’s take a closer look into the error in question!
-Posts Related…Continue reading SPFx | Failed to load component.
+Original error: ***Failed to load path dependency ContosoSPFxWebPartLocalization from component [guid] (ContosoSPFxWebPart)“.
+The error typically looks something like in the screenshot below: Problem This error can be thrown for a lot of different reasons.
+I’m trying to describe the variants I’ve run into and their fixes…Continue reading SPFx | Failed to load component.